Newhall incident: Shootout begins

 Several minutes later, CHP officers Walt Frago and Roger Gore, partners in the same 1969 Dodge Polara patrol car, spotted the red Pontiac near Castaic and began following the vehicle.
 The driver was accompanied by a male passenger.
 Officers James Pence and George Alleyn, partners in a second 1969 Polara patrol car, waited in nearby Valencia ready to back up Frago and Gore.
 The suspect's vehicle exited the freeway at Henry Mayo Drive, near the present-day site of Six Flags Magic Mountain, and pulled into the parking lot of J's Coffee Shop, adjacent to a Standard gas station.
 Frago and Gore ordered the two occupants to exit their vehicle.
 Obeying the officer's orders, Davis exited the driver's seat and walked to the front of the vehicle, where Gore proceeded to search him.
 Meanwhile, Frago approached the other side of the car carrying a shotgun at "port arms" with the stock against his hip and the barrel pointed in the air.

 As Frago walked to the Pontiac, Twinning exited the passenger seat and opened fire with a Smith & Wesson Model 28 revolver.
 Before Frago could aim or fire his shotgun at Twinning, he was struck by two .357 Magnum rounds and killed.
 Gore immediately drew his Colt Python and returned fire at Twinning, but in doing so lost track of Davis, who was right next to him.
 While Twinning and Gore exchanged gunfire, Davis pulled a .38 Special caliber Smith & Wesson Model 49 revolver out of his waistband and killed Gore with two shots at point blank range.

 Shortly after Gore was killed, Alleyn and Pence arrived on the scene.
 Davis and Twinning immediately opened fire on them with their pistols, expending all their remaining rounds, and dove back into their own car for new weapons.
 In total, they had twice as many weapons as the four CHP officers they would eventually face had in their two patrol cars.

-Davis pulled out a sawed-off 12-gauge Western Field (re-branded Mossberg produced for the Montgomery Ward chain) pump-action shotgun, while Twinning grabbed a semi-automatic Colt M1911 .45 ACP caliber pistol.
+Davis pulled out a sawed-off 12-gauge Western Field M550 (a re-branded Mossberg produced for the Montgomery Ward chain) pump-action shotgun, while Twinning grabbed a semi-automatic Colt M1911 .45 ACP caliber pistol.
 Twinning's pistol jammed after one shot, but he grabbed another M1911 from the car and exited the driver's side.
 Meanwhile, Alleyn emptied his Remington Model 870 shotgun at the Pontiac, firing the gun so fast he accidentally ejected a live round in the process.
 A single pellet from the shotgun struck Twinning in the forehead, but it caused only a minor superficial wound.
 After expending all his shotgun rounds, Alleyn opened fire on Davis with his Smith & Wesson Model 19 .357 Magnum revolver but did not make any hits.
 Davis returned fire with his sawed-off shotgun, striking Alleyn with ten rounds of 00 buckshot and inflicting fatal injuries.